Take the quiz

 Is feline diabetes similar to human diabetes?

 Yes, the two conditions are very similar.
-In fact, your cat will be using medication, equipment and monitoring systems that are similar to those used by diabetic people.
+In fact, your cat will be using medication, equipment, and monitoring systems that are similar to those used by diabetic people.
+The main difference is that diabetic cats usually require insulin, at least when starting treatment.
+Also, if treatment is started early, there is a chance that diabetic cats can go into clinical remission, meaning that they no longer require insulin injections.

 top